theforeman/theforeman.org/plugins/foreman_ansible/3.x/index.md

 ## 4.2 Selecting roles for a host

 Ansible roles can be assigned to a host on 'Ansible Roles' tab on the host's edit page.
-It is also possible to inherit Ansible roles form a host group.
+It is also possible to inherit Ansible roles from a host group.

 After your host is provisioned and calls home (by using `foreman_url('built')` in a template), Foreman will do an initial Ansible run to configure the host according to the applicable roles for it.
 Since Foreman cannot know how long it will take until the host comes back online after the OS is installed and rebooted, Foreman will make Ansible timeout for 5 minutes.
 This is configurable under Administer > Settings, 'Post-provision timeout' or on a per-host basis by overriding the setting with a parameter.